AWARD WINNING BLUEGRASS MUSIC FROM THE

 bluegrass music veterans in their own right.
 Palmetto Blue's busy schedule has taken them to many varied venues that include

 Myrtle Beach's Heart Walk, the 50th Annual National Convention of the US Special Forces and Green Berets, Hilton Head Island's

-Mayfest, Spring Island's "Arts on Spring" series, the SC State Fair, USC's FolkFabulous Festival, Columbia's St. Pat's in 5 Points
+Mayfest, Spring Island's "Arts on Spring" series, the SC State Fair, Isle of Palms' Music in the Park, USC's FolkFabulous Festival, Columbia's St. Pat's in 5 Points

-Festival, Historic Brattonsville, SC State Museum, USC's McKissick Museum, EdVenture Childrens Museum, the Tasty Tomato Festival,
+Festival, Historic Brattonsville, SC State Museum, USC's McKissick Museum, EdVenture Childrens Museum, Augusta's Morris Museum of Art, the Tasty Tomato Festival,

 the Forest Acres Festival, the Hampton County Watermelon Festival, as well as many private parties, weddings, churches, schools, and most of the usual bluegrass venues